Thelma Chiong: Forgiven but not forgotten

 “The ordeal my daughters suffered is still fresh in our memories.
 But we have to move on,” she said.

-Thelma’s eldest son now works for a hotel in the United States, another daughter reportedly resides in Canada while her two other sons work in the Philippines.
+Thelma’s eldest son now works for a hotel in the United States, while her two other sons work in the Philippines.

 With the permission of the Chiong family, Viva Films is coming up with a crime-thriller on the controversial case.